Simon-School-vml/HackPad/README.md

 # HackPad
-A macro pad made with sponsering from amd and hackclub
+A macro pad made with sponsering from amd and hackclub.
+# The Design
+Here is the schematic design of my macropad.
 <img width="3507" height="2480" alt="image" src="https://github.com/user-attachments/assets/d4bd4587-88c8-4589-a1d5-3f50e741d4d0" />